kvalle/greetr/blogpost.md

 ### The WSGI-file

-The first thing we need to do to make Apache understand how to run our application is to write called `greetr.wsgi`.
+The first thing we need to do, is to make Apache understand how to serve our application by defining the file called `greetr.wsgi`.
-This is the file we'll be telling Apache to run, and it needs to contain everything necessary for Apaches `mod_wsgi` to instanciate the application for us.
+The `.wsgi` file contains everything necessary for Apaches `mod_wsgi` to instantiate and serve the application.

-This is what [the file](https://github.com/kvalle/greetr/blob/master/greetr.wsgi) looks like:
+This is what [greetr.wsgi](https://github.com/kvalle/greetr/blob/master/greetr.wsgi) looks like:

 ```python
 import sys